-Walk the Line's path within the Cenotaph area will be much travelled with the new Parliamentary steps included in the re-landscaping opening up the precinct to Parliament's forecourt and the Beehive.
+Walk the Line's path within the Cenotaph area will be much travelled with the new Parliamentary steps included in the re-landscaping, opening up the precinct to Parliament's forecourt and the Beehive.
 The new square and sculpture will provide a compelling reason for people to linger there.

-Joe is about to begin the sound recordings, and we are focussed on our continued fundraising to ensure the work is ready for the...
+Joe is about to begin the sound recordings, and we are focussed on our continued fundraising to cont...